Anya Taylor-Joy Has the Purr-Fect Accessories For Her Frisky CFDA Awards Outfit - E! Online

 Anya Taylor-Joy did not come to play at the 2021 CFDA Awards.

 The Queen's Gambit actress, 25, stepped onto the red carpet wearing a purple ensemble with a statement headpiece that has Gen Z written all over it.
-Anya wore a wild leopard-print hat, which included a net to partially hide her face, along with matching animal-print gloves.
+Anya wore a wild leopard-print hat, which included a net to partially hide her face, along with matching animal-print gloves and Tiffany jewels.

 Her Oscar de la Renta dress featured a retro belted waist, plunging neckline and peplum detail that definitely made her stand out.